Past Perfect Spanish Tense: Rules, Conjugations & Examples

 How to Conjugate to the Past Perfect in Spanish

-To form the past perfect in Spanish, you must also use a verb in past participle form.
+To conjugate to the past perfect tense, you must also use a verb in past participle form.
 This verb refers to the action that had been performed.
 Regular verbs are transformed into past participles by adding these endings to the stem:

 Check these sentences to see how to conjugate the past perfect of limpiar, leer, venir: